forwardemail/free-email-forwarding/README.md

 </div>
 <br />

-<div align="center">ForwardEmail is the best free email forwarding service for custom domains.</div>
+<div align="center">ForwardEmail is the best free email forwarding for custom domains.</div>

 <div align="center"><sub>Built by <a href="https://github.com/niftylettuce">@niftylettuce</a> and <a href="#contributors">contributors</a></sub></div>